rasberry/SalvageFile/readme.md

 ## Usage ##
 ```
+Usage: SalvageFile (action)
+ Common Options:
+ -h / --help       Print this help

-Usage: SalvageFile [options] (source) (destination)
+ (s)alvage (source) (destination)
  Copies as much of a file as possible.
   Options:
   -b (number)       Size of byte buffer in bytes (default: 4096).
-Larger values can be used to speed up the copy process but at reduced accuracy
+Larger values can be used to speed up the copy proces
+   s but at reduced accuracy
   -v                Print more information including % complete
   -q                Print errors only and suppress copy warning messages

- -h / --help       Print this help
+ (d)iff (file one) (file two)
+ Compares the blocks of each file and shows if they are different
+  Options:
+  -b (number)       Size blocks in bytes (default: 4096)
+  -v                Show all block hashes
+  -q                Only show blocks that differ

 ```
 ## Notes ##
 * This program tries to copy all the chunks of a file.
 Any chunks that fail are replaced with zeros.